Fossj117/fossj117.github.io/_posts/2016-10-29-quick-debate-night-text-analysis.md

 The cluster of interruptions around the 150 mark are Trumps repeated “wrong” interjections as Clinton accused him of supporting the Iraq war.

-To be sure, there’s a lot more that could be done with this data.
+To be sure, there is a lot more that could be done with this data.
 For anyone interested, my cleaned up version of the transcript is on google sheets [here](https://docs.google.com/spreadsheets/d/1-OHfz7eUWORNDLdz9FB4AhBy1ogVNSetBQrb9iVCe90/edit?usp=sharing).